 Introduction

-Water leaks around your dryer can be a puzzling and concerning issue, especially since these machines are designed to remove moisture from your laundry.
-Understanding the various causes of these leaks is crucial for maintaining your appliance’s efficiency and preventing potential damage to your home.
+Water leaks around your dryer can be puzzling and concerning.
+After all, these machines are meant to remove moisture from your laundry.
+Knowing the common causes of these leaks is key to keeping your appliance running well and protecting your home from damage.

 Common Causes of Water Leaks in Dryers